Pulmonary emphysema: what it is, symptoms, treatment. Diagnosis and treatment of emphysema

 To treat emphysema at home, there are numerous remedies, the most effective of which are:

 Buckwheat (3 tablespoons) per 0.5 liters of boiled water.
-Warm infusion take half a glass 4 times a day.
+Warm infusion, take half a glass 4 times a day.

 Surgery

 Breathing exercises are also effective in the fight against emphysema.
-It helps to fight hypoxia at an early stage of the disease.
+It helps fight hypoxia at an early stage of the disease.

-• you need to eat up to 6 times a day in small portions;
+• You need to eat up to 6 times a day in small portions;

-• the carbohydrate content should be 350-400 grams;
+• carbohydrate content should be 350–400 grams;

 • fruits, vegetables and bran are also a necessary component of the diet;